anandinhere/Fetch/README.md

 ## Executing the Project

 ### **Prerequisites**:
-- Docker and Docker Compose installed.
+- docker and docker-compose installed.

 ### **Start the Pipeline**:
 ```bash